Native Americans in German popular culture: In the 21st century

 German Hobbyism continues today in the form of festivals, museums, pow wows, theater, and clubs.
 The Karl May Festival in Bad Segeberg continues each year and is a popular attraction to families from all over Germany and Europe.
 Additionally, there are multiple Wild West Amusement Parks all throughout Germany.
 The Karl May Museum in Radebeul and other museums that host Native American exhibits continue to be wildly popular.
 Hobbyists that organize through the means of a club host pow wows and teach each other and communities about Native American culture.
 The topic of German Hobbyism has become more recently documented by mainstream news sources New York Times, the Huffington Post, and independent filmmakers such as Howie Summers, who created a short documentary titled Indianer that explores German Hobbyists and their fascinations.

-Writer, psychologist and filmmaker Red Haircrow attended the Winter Pow-wow 2014 in Berlin on 15 February.
+Writer, psychologist and filmmaker Red Haircrow, whose father is African American while his mother is of Native (Chiricahua Apache/Cherokee) heritage, attended the Winter Pow-wow 2014 in Berlin on 15 February.
 He described the participants as wearing as many "breastplates, bear claw necklaces, feathers and bone jewelry as they seemed able to physically support," and that the attendees also wore Native American costumes in addition to the hobbyist dancers.

 In 2019, it was estimated that between 40,000-100,000 Germans are involved in Indianer hobbyist clubs at any given moment.
 Interviewed in 2007, one member of an Indianer club stated: "Our camp is always in summer, in July for two weeks.
 During this time, we live in tipis, we wear only Indian clothes.
 We don't use technology and we try to follow Indian traditions.
-We have those [pretending to be] Lakota, Oglala, Blackfeet, Blood, Siksika, Pawneee...and we go on the warpath against each other day and night, anytime at all.
+We have those [pretending to be] Lakota, Oglala, Blackfeet, Blood, Siksika, Pawneee... and we go on the warpath against each other day and night, anytime at all.
 In two weeks, every tribe can fight each other.
 We don't know when somebody will attack or when they will come to steal our horses.
 And the battles are always exciting, too.
 I really enjoy them".